zhouzusheng/chromium.bb/README.md

 This repository serves a couple of purposes for us:

-* **Provide a trimmed snapshot of the Chromium tree** A typical chromium checkout is about 3GB and fetches code from several different repositories.
-Most of that code is not used by Bloomberg (we only use the "test\_shell" portion of Chromium).
+* **Provide a trimmed snapshot of the Chromium tree** A typical Chromium checkout is about 3GB and fetches code from several different repositories.
+Most of that code is not used by Bloomberg (we only use the `test_shell` portion of Chromium).

-  Our checkout is about 260M, and this all comes from a single repo, which makes it much easier for us to use internally.
+  Our checkout is about 260MB, and this all comes from a single repo, which makes it much easier for us to use internally.

 * **Provide a space for us to make/publish changes**